marijnh/Eloquent-JavaScript/16_game.md

 `requestAnimationFrame` calls will be suspended until the tab or window is shown again.
 In this case, the difference between `lastTime` and `time` will be the entire time in which the page was hidden.
-Advancing the game by that much in a single step will look silly and might cause weird side effects, such as the player falling through the floor.
+Advancing the game by that much in a single step would look silly and might cause weird side effects, such as the player falling through the floor.